-In business, delegation is a critical skill.
-It takes practice and commitment.
-And it can make the difference between accelerating growth, and a small business running with its brakes on.
+Effective delegation is a critical skill that takes practice and commitment.
+And it can make the difference between accelerating growth, and a business that feels like driving a car with its brakes on.

-When you hire a virtual assistant, delegation becomes an integral and essential part of your operations.
-Taking that step – giving up responsibility or “ownership” of certain tasks – is a leap of faith: faith in your VA and faith that your company can run smoothly without micro-management.
-Here are a few tips to ensure that your leap finds you landing on solid ground:
+When you hire an executive assistant, delegation becomes an integral and essential part of your operations.
+Taking that step – giving up responsibility or “ownership” of certain tasks – is a leap of faith: faith in your EA and faith that your company can run smoothly without micro-management.

-Communication is the key to working effectively with your virtual assistant, and proper delegation begins with communicating the details.
-Get started by defining exactly what tasks you plan to delegate, from simple email management to complicated website design.
+Communication is the key to working effectively with your remote executive assistant, and proper delegation begins with communicating the details.
+Get started by defining exactly what list of tasks you plan to delegate, from simple email management to phone calls to complicated website design.
 With every task, be clear.

 - Define the parameters.